-Another important site to visit is the Topkapi complex.
+One of the essential places to visit in Istanbul is the Topkapi complex.
 Visiting the whole area will take the afternoon.
 Situated on the angle of the peninsula the complex has museums, cafés and stunning views of Bosphorus.

-One last stop I had on my trip was the famous Grand Bazaar, chaotic yet colorful market has served as a hub for merchants for many centuries.
+One attraction on my list of places to visit in Istanbul was the famous Grand Bazaar, chaotic yet colorful market has served as a hub for merchants for many centuries.
 Starting from a small warehouse in 1461 it grew over time and became a labyrinth.
 You can easily get lost while Turkish merchants try to lure you in their shops with sweet talk and free tea-offering.

 If you decide to buy something, please remember: bargaining here is the must-do activity.
-Do not pay the first price the merchant asks for; always try to lower the price.
-If you are not good at it, like me, turn around and start walking away, this might to the trick.
+Do not pay the first price the merchant asks for; always try to lower the cost.
+If you are not good at it, like me, turn around and start walking away, this might do the trick.

 One of the must-see places to visit in Istanbul is Galata Tower.
 A medieval stone tower is Istanbul’s most striking landmarks.
 A 66.90 meter high, cylinder shapes building with cone top dominates the skyline and offers breathtaking views of the Istanbul’s peninsula.